mrmxf/gh-opentsg-tsig-demos/README.md

 These flags work for every obj and TSIG generating command

-The `--conf` flag tells the cli which input yaml (or json) to parse.
+The `--conf` flag tells the cli which input file to parse.

 The `--outputFile` tells the name of the file(s) to be saved, the input string is without the inclusion of the file extension.